 Chill the tea in an ice bath if you’re in a hurry, or let it fully chill in the fridge, which will take an hour or two.

 Note that you never want to put hot tea in a glass of ice, because the melting ice will water down your drink quite a bit.

-In the meantime, make a batch of Strawberry Simple Syrup, and chill that too.
+In the meantime, make a batch of Strawberry Simple Syrup (click here to see step-by-step photos and instructions), and chill that too.

 Garnish with sliced strawberries and sliced lemons, to make it extra pretty.

 For more party drinks, I like this Sparkling Peach Iced Tea, fresh Mint Lemonade, and this collection of 4 Summertime Drinks.
 They’re all pretty enough for entertaining, and so delicious.
 Enjoy!